Protective clothing for use in welding and allied processes (EN ISO 11611)

 ISO 9150: Determining the behaviour of fabrics when exposed to small spatters of molten metal.
 In this test, droplets of molten metal are spattered on a vertically suspended fabric sample.
 The number of droplets it takes to cause an increase in temperature of 40°C on the reverse side of the sample is determined.
 This test also has two classes as follows:

 Class 1 ≥ 15 droplets of molten metal

 Class 2 ≥ 25 droplets of molten metal.

 ISO 15025: The test method for limited flame spread.
 The test consists of applying a flame to a fabric sample for 10 seconds.
 To pass the test, the after flame & smoulder times and formation of holes must be within the tolerances (set in the standard).
-This test is also used for EN 531A.
 The application of a flame can take place in two ways:

 in procedure B (leads to Class A2), the flame is applied laterally.